top of page

 What is a Provincial Nominee Program (PNP)?

-A Provincial Nominee Program is a mini-immigration program that allow Canadian provinces and territories to nominate candidates for immigration who fit their specific needs.
+A Provincial Nominee Program allows Canadian provinces and territories to nominate candidates for immigration who fit their specific needs.

 Each province and territory have its own streams and requirements for PNP, and applicants must apply to both the provincial and the federal level to become permanent residents of Canada.
-PNP is a popular option if you do not have sufficient points to immigrate to Canada via Express Entry (EE).
+PNP is often a strategic option for you if your CRS score is not currently competitive under Express Entry.
 Express Entry is the fastest and cheapest way to immigrate to Canada.

 Types of PNPs